mattoxb/cs491-web/content/docs/syllabus.md

 incorrect.
 You will have learned to work on your own and in an ICPC style team of students using one computer.
 And hopefully you will have a lot of fun doing so!

+Four credit students will also learn to write problems and test cases.

 ## Class Structure {#class-structure}